POPULATION

 Mobile phone access: The World Bank: World Development Indicators: World Bank Group • World Telecommunication/ICT Indicators Database, ITU (ITU)

-The Labor Code of Chile entitles employees to an annual leave of 15 days with full salary after a full year of service with their employer.
+The Labor Code of Chile entitles employees to an annual leave of 15 working days with full salary after a full year of service with their employer.
 The leave time adds up to 21 consecutive days (including weekends) or a total of three weeks.
-Fixed-term employees who provide continuous services to the same employer by virtue of two or more contracts that exceed one year are also entitled to the same annual leave.
+Fixed-term employees who provide continuous services to the same employer by virtue of 2 or more contracts that exceed one year are also entitled to the same annual leave.

 Employees with over ten years of experience receive one extra day of annual leave for every three years of service beyond ten years.
 The annual leave can be broken into segments, with one of the parts being at least ten days.
 If an employee has two consecutive periods of vacations lined up, the employer must instruct the employee to take a minimum of 15 days off from work before the end of the year.

-The labor code of Chile entitles female employees to a maternity leave of 6 weeks before delivery and 12 weeks after delivery.
 The benefits for this leave is paid by social insurance.
-To qualify for maternity benefits from social insurance or mandatory private insurance, employees must have at least 6 months of contributions, including at least three months of contributions in the last 6 months.
+To qualify for maternity benefits from social insurance or mandatory private insurance, employees must have at least 6 months of contributions, including at least 3 months of contributions in the last 6 months.

 There is a maternal subsidy for women without a valid employment contract, paid by the Social Security Superintendence.